RangaVirender/lab/geant4.md

     make -j4
     make install
 ```
-4 is the number of cores in my CPU.
+4 is the number of logical processors in my CPU.
 Change according to your CPU.

 ### Congratulations...Geant4 is now installed.